|Back to Leg 11 Photos|

 To celebrate our entry into Rarotonga, we had some Hinano beer after the Immigration and Customs officers departed.

 This is a real 1960s-era island freighter.
 She's even got working masts!
 She was built for the island trade and has been derelict for several years.
 On our arrival, she was made to move by the harbor master to make room for us.
 Amazingly, they were able to get her moving with this tiny skiff.
 The odd triangle on the pole at left is part of the "range light" system for allowing incoming vessels to follow a clear path into the harbor.

-Wings in Mediterranean Mooring, Med Mooring, at the quay in Rarotonga.
+Wings in Mediterranean Mooring, (AKA Med Mooring), at the quay in Rarotonga.
 They LOVE the huge Cook Islands flag!
 We made friends with the crew aboard the catamaran.

 The local Catholic Church has one heckava view.

 Sorry for a trash photo, but it's the Amazon Prime box that got my attention.
 Really?
 I guess free shipping is a big deal here.